ZeeSpire/zss-afk-site/_posts/en/2023-02-11-easter-offers-in-romania.markdown

 <br />

-### Easter mini vacation at Cincsor Transilvania Guesthouse
+### Easter at Cincsor Transylvania Guesthouses

 What is included:
 - 4 nights of accommodation
-- welcome with Saxon pie and pălincă
+- welcome with Saxon pie and palincă
 - 3 breakfasts
 - vegetarian lunch on Saturday and spring brunch on Sunday
 - 4 dinners